Law

 SECTION B

-1. Once a contract of agency is formed, the contracting parties owe certain
+1. Once a contract of agency is formed, the

+duties towards each other.
 In the light of the relevant provisions in the

 Contracts Act 1950 and decided cases, discuss the duties of a principal